Community Health Volunteers in Kenya

 Benson Kirigu had for some time been following up on one client diagnosed with Tuberculosis in one of the households he visits who had defaulted on his anti-TB medication.
 Together with the family members, they were able to convince the client to resume medication.
 The client was later taken to Magutuni Sub-County Hospital where he was admitted for further care.

-Support our Community Health Workers today!
+Support our Community Health Volunteers today!

 This Giving Tuesday, December 3rd, 2019- YOU can give & support a CHV!